Darius Durham: Professional career

 Durham was selected by the Tampa Bay Buccaneers in the 10th round of the 1983 NFL draft.
 Fellow Aztecs receivers Sampson and Smith were chosen in the third and fourth round, respectively.
 The Buccaneers released Durham before their second preseason game, citing a pulled muscle as one of the reasons.
 He disputed that his hamstring was an issue, instead saying that the team had "some bad [scouting] information".
 Wanting to play in the NFL, Durham declined offers to sign with teams in the Canadian Football League and the Los Angeles Express of the United States Football League.
 On November 30, 1983, he signed with the San Francisco 49ers prior to their game against Tampa Bay.
 He was active for their last three regular season games and their two playoff contests, serving as the 49ers' fifth wide receiver behind Dwight Clark, Freddie Solomon, Mike Wilson and Renaldo Nehemiah.

 In 1984, Durham was limited after a knee injury in training camp, and San Francisco cut him during preseason to meet the NFL deadline to trim rosters to 70 players.
 The 49ers ended the season winning Super Bowl XIX over the Miami Dolphins.
 Unable to play, Durham called it "the worst feeling to have to watch that."

-Later years
+Later life

 Durham worked in customer service and sales, as well as the Boys & Girls Club.
 He also became the athletic director for OC Vision Basketball, a youth organization training players throughout Southern California.